Improving customer experience in insurance using social media (2023)

 Progressive mascot and fictional salesperson Flo isn’t just the star of the insurance brand’s commercials.
 She also has her own Twitter account and Facebook page where she responds to customers' queries.

-Further Progressive ensures the conversation doesn’t end on Twitter.
+Further Progressive ensures the conversation doesn’t end on X, formerly Twitter.
 It provides follow-up communication channels and links to content from the #ProgressiveAnswers site, which includes helpful articles like “Should I add my teen driver to my policy?” and “Do accidents affect insurance rates?”

 4. Country Financial